fgoujeon/signal/README.md

 Despite its type-safe interface, fgsig internally uses `void*`-based type erasure, which is the fastest technique of type erasure.

+## No Dependency
+fgsig doesn't depend on any other library than the C++ standard library.

 ## Full Example
 Here is how you could use fgsig in a real-life project: